 ACCESSIBILITY – A plastic Mobi mat system leads from the base of the Summerville Pool to the shoreline, enabling mobility devices to access the sand and water.
 A beach wheelchair is available in summer – call 392-7688 to book.

-LOCATION – In the historic Beach neighbourhood south of Queen Street East, a vibrant street with an eclectic mix of shops, cafes, pubs and restaurants.
+LOCATION – In the historic Beach neighborhood south of Queen Street East, a vibrant street with an eclectic mix of shops, cafes, pubs, and restaurants.

 WASHROOMS – Accessible washrooms open daily from morning to evening, from April/May to October.

 Donald D. Summerville Outdoor Olympic Pool complex is located on the beach, at Woodbine Park.
 This facility features a 50 meter Olympic size pool, 25 meter training pool, and a separate diving pool.
 The diving pool features 5 and 10 meter diving platforms.